lemanickson/menu-app/README.md

 # menu-app
-Program that allow user to order available food from the list of menu.
+Program that allow user to order available food from the list of menu.eg traditional food, rosted food and etc